Nancenoy

 The area around Nancenoy boasts some of the best villages including Cremyll, and Botallack.

-There are a number of historic buildings near to Nancenoy including Mount Edgcumbe House and Country Park.
+There are a several good historic buildings in the area around Nancenoy like Mount Edgcumbe House and Country Park.

 Nancenoy History